This is what 60 years of losing sounds like.

 This is what it sounds like when one of the greatest players in franchise history is honored by a franchise he couldn't bear to play for any longer.

 It sounded like that because in the 58 years the Fords have owned the Lions, starting with William Clay Ford in 1963, the team has one playoff win, three division titles and too many losses to count.
 The club's futility is what compelled Johnson to retire prematurely in 2016, just like Barry Sanders in 1999.
-It sounded like that even though Johnson tried to quell the boos with his arms.
+It sounded like that even though Johnson tried to quell the boos by flagging his arms.